kmrollins/MSDS6306-CaseStudy1/CaseStudy1.md

 ## 0.6706215
 ```

-The scatter plot in Figure 6 shows a moderately strong positive linear correlation between the IBU and ABV of beers, which is supported by the correlation coefficient of 0.67.
-As bitterness increases we see that the alcohol content generally increases as well, barring some outliers.
-The line drawn through the scatter plot represents the line of best fit, which enables us to predict alcohol content from a given bitterness level based on the data.
+The scatterplot in Figure 6 shows a moderately strong positive linear correlation between the IBU and ABV of beers.
+This is supported by the Pearson correlation coefficient of 0.67 and a very small *p*-value, indicating a significant linear relationship (*p* < 0.0001).
+As bitterness increases we see that alcohol content tends to increase as well, barring some outliers.
+The line drawn through the scatter plot represents the line of best fit, which enables us to predict alcohol content from a given bitterness level based on trends in the data.

 # Conclusion

-Considering the given information and the market trends thus analyzed so far, the conclusion is the CEO can take a decision on launching a new product in collaboration with the craft beer breweries.
-The new product should have optimum ABV and IBU to satisfy the current consumer trends in beer drinking as they prefer like light lagers and craft products.
+Considering the given results and the market trends analyzed thus far, the CEO of Anheuser-Busch can make an informed decision regarding the launch of a new product.
+Because the company is well-established and its brands are known to sell, we believe that they can initally introduce the product in the top 10 consuming and producing states where they will experience high sales rates.
+In addition, the new brew should have optimum ABV and IBU to satisfy the current consumer trends in beer drinking.
+Thus we recommend that the product follow the linear IBU and ABV relationship seen in Figure 6, since these types of beers continue to be brewed and sold.
+Finally, we believe that collaboration between Anheuser-Busch and other craft beer breweries would be benenficial, as such partnerships can assist in meeting local consumer needs and raising customer satisfaction.
+We are confident that making thoughtful product decisions, grounded by insights from data, will propel the company to success.

+# Presentation

+This write-up is supplemented by video presentations from both consultants of K n A Marketing.
+The links are provided below.

+Anand: TODO

+Kristen: TODO